SpectoIT/specto-faker/readme.md

 * Automaticaly builds html wrapper for ```<select>``` (original element is deleted, but copied)
 * Closes every opened faker, if clicked outside of it.
 * Overrides click events, so you can reinit them without problems.
-* All classes are customizable only on the first init
+* All classes and counters are customizable only on the first init
 * Hide selected option from dropdown - customizable class with "selected_val_class"
 * If builded from select, it's "placeholder" is set as initial value (if not present, first option is selected)
 * Prevents clicks for disabled options, example: ```<div rel='rel-disabled' class='' disabled='disabled'>placeholder</div>```